Morris W. and Fannie B. Haft Theater

 androgynous, powerful and political.
 Topics included the significance of pink clothing

 in western and non-western cultures (including India, Africa, Mexico, and Japan),

 the role of pink in eighteenth-century portraiture, associations of pink with politics,

 gender, and sexuality, and the use of pink in cinema.

 This event was recorded.
-Videos of each speakers presentations will be made available to watch on The Museum at FIT's YouTube Channel.
+Videos of each speakers presentations are available to watch below and on The Museum at FIT's YouTube Channel.